 The Town Clerk or Assistant Clerk shall serve as clerk of the meeting.
 In their absence, a clerk shall be chosen by the meeting.
 Meetings shall be tape recorded.
-Such tape recordings shall not eliminate the customary written minutes of the meeting, which shall be made available to the public at a readily accessible place in Town Hall not later than forty-eight (48) hours after the meeting.
-(2)
+Such tape recordings shall not eliminate the customary written minutes of the meeting, which shall be made available to the public at a readily accessible place in Town Hall not later than 48 hours after the meeting.
 Section 3-8.
-Ordinances; General Powers and Provisions
+Ordinances; general powers and provisions.

-- (a) The Town Meeting shall have the sole power to enact or repeal ordinances consistent with this Charter and the General Statutes, except as provided in section 7-4 of this Charter under emergency conditions. - (b) Any ordinance enactment or repeal may be initiated by the Board of Selectmen or by a petition, as defined by section 3-5 of this Charter.
+The Town Meeting shall have the sole power to enact or repeal ordinances consistent with this Charter and the General Statutes, except as provided in Section 7-4 of this Charter under emergency conditions.

+Any ordinance enactment or repeal may be initiated by the Board of Selectmen or by a petition, as defined by Section 3-5 of this Charter.
 The call for the proposed meeting shall state the proposed ordinance in full.
 No changes, other than technical corrections, shall be made to the proposed ordinance, and the final resolution shall provide for a yes or no vote.
-Such ordinance, if enacted, shall be published within ten (10) days in a paper having a general circulation in the town and shall become effective fifteen (15) days after the publication thereof.
+Such ordinance, if enacted, shall be published within 10 days in a paper having a general circulation in the Town and shall become effective 15 days after the publication thereof.

 Section 3-9.
-Sale, Lease or Purchase of Real Estate.
+Sale, lease or purchase of real estate.

-The sale, lease or other disposition of real estate of the town and the purchase or other acquisition of real estate shall require approval of the Town Meeting, except for powers delegated solely to the Board of Selectmen in Article VII, Sections 7-3(h) and (i).
-The Town Meeting shall consider no proposal to dispose of or acquire real estate of or for the town excepted as referred to above, unless and until the Board of Selectmen or other agency proposing such disposition or acquisition first shall hold a duly noticed public hearing not less than ten (10) days prior to the Town Meeting which shall consider such proposal.
-(5)
+The sale, lease or other disposition of real estate of the Town and the purchase or other acquisition of real estate shall require approval of the Town Meeting, except for powers delegated solely to the Board of Selectmen in Article VII, Section 7-3(h) and (i).
+The Town Meeting shall consider no proposal to dispose of or acquire real estate of or for the Town excepted as referred to above, unless and until the Board of Selectmen or other agency proposing such disposition or acquisition first shall hold a duly noticed public hearing not less than 10 days prior to the Town Meeting which shall consider such proposal.

 Section 3-10.
-Bonds and Notes.
+Bonds and notes.